-345 The distributions of wind speed near 100 meters height match well with the meteorological masts and lidar stations in most cases (Fig. 4), leading to a PSS_PSS generally above 95%.
-The associated absolute differences in the idealized capacity factor are within the uncertainty on the capacity factor based on the wind speed measurements for 4 out of 10 stations.
+The distributions of wind speed near 100 meters height match well with the meteorological masts and lidar stations in most cases (Fig. 4), leading to a PSS generally above 95%.
+The associated absolute differences in the idealized capacity factor are within the uncertainty based on the wind speed measurements for 4 out of 10 stations.
 For FINO1, K13, MMIJ and HGW the differences are outside the uncertainty range, but the deviations from the lower bound of the uncertainty range are less than 1%, while the deviations are higher for the GG and LA masts.
-For K13 and HGW the capacity

-350 factor difference exceeds the uncertainty based on the measurementscapacity factor uncertainty, whereas the mean wind speed difference is within the measurement uncertainty wind speed uncertainty, which can be linked to the non-linear relationship between wind speed and power production.
+For K13 and HGW the capacity factor difference exceeds the capacity factor uncertainty, whereas the mean wind speed difference is within the wind speed uncertainty, which can be linked to the non-linear relationship between wind speed and power production.

 Figure 4.
 Histograms of the collocated wind speed datasets.
-Orange: measurements (in grey) and overlap between the model (in green)histograms; Light-orange: only COSMO-CLM; Grey: only the measurements.
-In addition, the associated PSSPSS, the capacity factor based on the measured wind speeds and the absolute difference in capacity factor between the model and the measurements are indicated.
+Orange: overlap between the histograms; Light-orange: only COSMO-CLM; Grey: only the measurements.
+In addition, the associated PSS, the capacity factor based on the measured wind speeds and the absolute difference in capacity factor between the model and the measurements are indicated.
 The presence of a red asterisk indicates that the capacity factor difference falls within the uncertainty on the capacity factor for the measurements.

-While Although the inter-annual variability of the annual mean hub-height wind speed is typically around 1 m/sms^{-1} , the corresponding variability in the wind speed bias between the model and the measurements is typically around 0.1 m/sms^{-1} or 10% of that value (ef.
-Table 2).
+Although the inter-annual variability of the annual mean hub-height wind speed is typically around 1 ms-1, the corresponding variability in the wind speed bias between the model and the measurements is typically around 0.1 ms-1 or 10% of that value (Table 2).
 The corresponding overlap between the single-year histograms generally does not vary with more than 2% over the years.
-Hence, the agreement in distribution location and shape between COSMO-CLM and the measurements remains relatively stable consistent over consecutive years, regardless of the inter-annual variability in the wind conditions.
+Hence, the agreement in distribution location and shape between COSMO-CLM and the measurements remains consistent over consecutive years, regardless of the inter-annual variability in the wind conditions.

 Table 2.
-Inter-annual range of the mean wind speed and of the agreement between the model and observations, as expressed by the min/max annual bias-mean difference and the min/max annual PSS-PSS for the different years in the measurement period.
+Inter-annual range of the mean wind speed and of the agreement between the model and observations, as expressed by the min/max annual mean difference and the min/max annual PSS for the different years in the measurement period.